-This week in 1997, in South Africa, four apartheid-era police officers, appearing before the Truth and Reconciliation Commission, admit to the 1977 killing of Bantu Stephen Biko, a leader of grassroots anti-apartheid campaign known as the Black Consciousness Movement.
+On this day in 1997, in South Africa, four apartheid-era police officers, appearing before the Truth and Reconciliation Commission, admitted to the 1977 killing of Bantu Stephen Biko, a leader of the grassroots anti-apartheid campaign known as the Black Consciousness Movement.

 In 1995, after the peaceful transfer to majority rule in South Africa, the Truth and Reconciliation Commission was established to examine decades of apartheid policy and to address the widespread call for justice for those who abused their authority under the system.
 However, as a condition of the transfer of power, the outgoing white minority government requested that the commission be obligated to grant amnesty to people making full confessions of politically motivated crimes during apartheid.
 Nobel Peace Prize laureate Desmond Tutu was appointed to head the commission.

 In early 1997, four former police officers, including Police Colonel Gideon Nieuwoudt, appeared before the commission and admitted to killing Steve Biko two decades earlier.
-The commission agreed to hear their request for political amnesty but in 1999 refused to grant amnesty because the men failed to establish a politcal motive for the brutal killing.
+The commission agreed to hear their request for political amnesty but, in 1999, refused to grant amnesty because the men failed to establish a political motive for the brutal killing.